danielh-official/obsidian-note-archiver/README.md

-# Note Archiver
+# Obsidian Note Archiver (w/ `archived_at` File Property)

-An Obsidian plugin that archives notes by hiding them from the file explorer based on a date/time file property (e.g., archived_at).
+An Obsidian plugin that provides a shortcut to archiving notes via adding a configurable "archived_at" property.

 ![screenshot](images/screenshot.png)